Mortumm/Backsy/README.md

 # Backsy
 Back it up.

-Easy backups with clean and fast GUI.
+Easy backups with clean and fast input.